Adult tortoiseshell cat is ready for her first air travel

 The security checks are the most hectic part of flying with a cat.
 In my case, the TSA check included two tests of the kitty litter mix – something I hadn’t foreseen.

-During the screening, you’ll have to remove your pet from the carrier, which – along with all cat belongings – will run through the x-ray machine.
+During the screening, you’ll have to remove your cat from the carrier, which – along with all cat belongings – will run through the x-ray machine.
 You and your pet will go through the metal detector.
-If your cat can’t go through the detector, for some reason, it will have to undergo a physical inspection by the security officers.
+If your cat can’t go through the detector for some reason, it will have to undergo a physical inspection by the security officers.

 My advice is to find a quiet spot where you can bond with your cat before the flight.
 It’s better to go early and spend some extra time at the airport than to deal with unexpectedly long security checks.